gnobob/gnobob/README.md

 # Hi 👋 I'm Dom'z Lillo Jr.

-🚀 CEO and FOUNDER of **AUTOBIT** — a FILIPINO Startup Industrial Safety and Truth Platform
+🚀 CEO and FOUNDER of **AUTOBIT** — a Philippine Startup Industrial Safety and Truth Platform
 🌍 Vision: To make every industrial workplace **transparent, accountable, and safe**
 📍 Philippines